New Millennium Homes

 Governments can fulfill a role they are uniquely qualified for: identifying humans and providing them with private keys.

-Private keys must be kept safe and there should be a way for a person to get a new private key regardless of income level and technical knowledge.
+Private keys must be kept safe, and obviously private, and there should be a way to get a new private key regardless of income level and technical knowledge.
 If you can get a driver’s license, you should be able to get a private key and corresponding public address.
 It may even be a good idea to have a basic test, similar to a written driving test, before getting a government-issued private key so people are equipped with at least some understanding of digital money and best practices.

 Ethereum is like a giant, open box of Legos.
 Because the platform is neutral and permissionless, developers can come from anywhere, willing to invest precious time and energy knowing that their creations can be copied and built upon, but not corrupted.
 Code is constantly being created, used, re-used, and battle-tested in a live system.
 These building blocks are free for anyone to investigate, audit, and copy-and-paste, including you, your local government, and your book club.